What is the reason for the breeding program?

 - Pak Boon gave birth to Tukta on the 2nd November, 2010

-Were there any special preparations made for the births?
+Are any special preparations made for an elephant birth?

 We put in place incredibly detailed and extensive plans to support all our pregnant females.
-These plans included dietary and fitness programs, preparing of specialised veterinary equipment, barn fitout for the arrival of young calves and a world renowned expert in elephant reproduction was available to assist from the first signs of labour.
+These plans include dietary and fitness programs, barn fit-out for the arrival of young calves, preparing of specialised veterinary equipment and consultation with world renowned experts in elephant reproduction who are also available to assist from the first signs of labour.

-Taronga's elephant manager has over 30 years experience with elephants and assisted in many births.
-He and other experienced keepers are part of the elephant society and are able to monitor and assist during the birth process.
+Taronga's elephant team has extensive experience with elephants and assisted in the successful births of many elephant calves throughout North America, Europe and here in Australia.
+These experienced keepers are part of the elephants' social structure, have formed strong bonds and relationships with them and are able to monitor and assist where required during the birth process.

 Where were the elephants during the births?